Dumpling: United States

-Though they have existed around the world much longer, it's believed that one of the reasons dumplings were popularized in the United States was because of the rise of urbanization during the 1800s that led to immigration from places like China, United Kingdom and Germany that already had some form of the food.
+Though they have existed around the world much longer, it is believed that one of the reasons dumplings were popularized in the United States was because of the rise of urbanization during the 1800s that led to immigration from places like China, the United Kingdom and Germany that already had some form of the food.
 Cookbooks from the nineteenth century highlight the importance of factory production in foods like canned biscuits and canned broth that made it more accessible to cook drop dumplings at home.
 This was especially true for states like the Carolinas, where it began to supersede both regional Indigenous and African-American recipes that previously used a corn base.
 Precursors include savory, cornmeal dumplings with turnip greens as well as Indigenous pone (in English, meaning 'baked') that dates back as early as the Woodland Period and fruit-based 'slump'.
 Thus American dumplings can either be of the filled pastry type (which are usually baked), or they may be little pieces of dough added to a savory or sweet dish, in which case they are usually boiled.